frisbm/dbspelunker/example/EXAMPLE_OUTPUT.md

 ##### Table: healthcare.provider
 - Type: `table` · Rows: `22` · Size: `64.00 KB`

-> This table is a master directory of healthcare providers, storing their essential identification, contact, and professional details like medical specialty and National Provider Identifier (NPI).
-It serves as a core reference table, linking individual providers to specific patient encounters and associating them with the larger healthcare organizations they may belong to.
-The structure supports key business functions such as searching for providers by specialty and managing the network of clinicians and facilities involved in patient care.
+> This table is a master directory of individual healthcare providers, storing their professional details, credentials like the National Provider Identifier (NPI), and contact information.
+It serves as a central reference for identifying and managing the clinicians who deliver care within the system.

+In business terms, this table connects each provider to the specific patient `encounters` they conduct and also links them to the larger healthcare `organizations` they are affiliated with.
+The presence of columns like `specialty` and `provider_type` indicates the system uses this data to manage provider roles, facilitate patient scheduling, and likely support billing and reporting functions.

 ###### Columns
 | Column | Type | Nullable | Default | PK | FK | Details | Description |